Graham-72/feed_import/README.txt

   #process_function => This is function alias used to process xml file.
                        See documentation above about process functions.

+  #settings => This is an array containing settings for process function keyed
+               by setting name.

   #items => This is an array containing xpath for fields and filters keyed by
             field name.